rarebreed/rarebreed.github.io/_posts/2016-12-11-pure-vs-impure.md

 This has several implications.
 The first is that being pure or not is declared as part of its type.
 In other words, by looking at the type, you can tell if it is pure or not.
 This means that we know how to compose functions together due to their type.
 Another consequence of this is that impurity is "contagious".
 Any function calling an impure function also becomes impure.
-The trick is that impure functions can have or contain pure functions.
+The trick is that impure functions can have or contain pure computation or values.
 Indeed, this is what the goal is in pure functional languages: isolating the pure from the impure.

 This isolation, or encapsulation if you will, of purity in a sea of impurity gives us some benefits.
 It means that we can prove our pure parts of the function and know that they are always correct.
 It is the impure parts where we can focus our testing efforts due to their non-determinism.

-So what does this have to do with Functions, Applicatives and Monads (FAM)?
+So what does this have to do with Monoids, Functions, Applicatives and Monads?
 As I mentioned before, the purity of a function is indicated by its type.
 But how is a Functor impure?
 Perhaps we can say that the Maybe type is impure as it represents the possibility of not having an answer.
-But what a function?
+But what of a function?
 A function is a Functor, but a function can also be impure.
 What about a List?
 A List supports the Functor protocol, so how is it "impure"?
 These notes are in some ways an attempt to answer that question.

+# Monoids

+Technically, Monoids don't encapsulate any notion of impurity.
+However, they are important to understanding the utility and purpose of Applicatives and Monads, so I will cover a bit about them here.

+Monoids are essentially a generalization around "smashing" two data types together.
+Addition is a canonical example of an operation on Monoids.
+We can for example add numbers together, strings together, or lists together.
+Monoids have 2 functions in their type class definition: append and mempty.
+Monoids are an interesting usecase for newtypes since it is possible for one data type to have multiple instances of Monoidal behavior.
+Because of this, for a given data type, it may not be known what the append behavior should do.
+An example of this is that for the Number data type, it is not clear if the append operation is supposed to do summation or multiplication, since both would be applicable.

+A key point to make about Monoids is that they have a shape or structure.
+The append operation may not preserve this exact shape.
+For example appending two strings creates a larger string.
+Contrast this with the map operation of a Functor which must preserve the shape of the data structure it works with.
+Indeed, this is why Monoids are associated with catamorphisms (_cata_ meaning to break down, as in catabolic, and _morphism_ or pertaining to shape) since with Monoidal types and folds, you can break or reduce a structure down.

+Another important aspect and perhaps its greatest use case is its involvement with folding.
+Folding is most commonly used on data types which are an instance of a Monoid.
+This is because a Monoid's append operation can be thought of as an accumulation, and typically that is what folds do to what they operate on.

 # Functors